automata-network/multiprover-avs-operator-setup/holesky/README.md

 ## FAQ

 1. **Why did my operator fail to opt-in the Multi-Prover AVS?**

     Confirm that your operator’s ECDSA key is added to the whitelist.
 Also, make sure that you have staked at least 32 ETH or LST.

 2. **I encountered a insufficient stake error when opting in.
 What should I do?**

     You may receive `execution reverted: StakeRegistry.registerOperator: Operator does not meet minimum stake` error when running the `./run.sh opt-in` even if you have staked 32 ETH or LST.
 In that case, just stake more ETH and opt-in again.

     The Multi-Prover AVS requires operators to own at least 32 weighted shares in proportion to the overall staking asset.
 This error occurs when the amount of ETH staked is not 1:1 to the share staked.

 3. **How to solve the `unknown shorthand flag: `d` in -d` error?**

     Please make sure that the docker-compose is installed in a [plugin](https://docs.docker.com/compose/install/linux/) way.

 4. **Why do I receive errors when running the `docker compose xxx` commands?**

     Run `. ./docker-compose-env.sh` under the `multiprover-avs-operator-setup` folder.
 This will update the ENV variables according to the latest `config/operator.json` file.

 5. **There are some weird docker permission errors such as** `docker: permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock`

     Make sure that the user you are running the command with have the appropriate permissions, such as being in the `docker` group.

 6. **Why do I need to provide the `AttestationLayerEcdsaKey` and fund it with 1 holETH?**

     The `AttestationLayerEcdsaKey` is used to submit attestations to the on-chain verifier.
 Our calculations indicate the 1 holETH will suffice to cover gas costs for attestation verification over a long period.

     During the initial launch on Holesky testnet, we used the operator's ECDSA key to submit attestations, while we decide to use another EOA to submit attestations now, which is more secure to operators since the operator ECDSA key is not used by the operator node anymore, and you can keep it more securely.

+7. **Why do I get the following error when trying to register attestation report?**
+    ```bash
+    multi-prover-operator  | 2024/05/30 06:28:34 [main.main:main.go:42][FATAL] [operator.(*Operator).registerAttestationReport:381;operator.(*Operator).RegisterAttestationReport:409;operator.(*Operator).Start:127(0xBa8851a907474B022DbACa15B1e5f609F3682205)] execution reverted
+    ```
+    There is an update to the contract address for `"TEELivenessVerifierAddress"`.
+Please double check the address from the updated `config/operator.json.example`.